ktekchan/WirelessMotion/README.md

 ns2

-Simulation of a Wireless Network with 21 nodes.
-Nodes have random motion enabled.
+Simulation of a Wireless Network with nodes having random motion enabled.